syncfusion-content/js-api-docs/api/js/ejResizable.md

-Sets the max height for resizing
+Sets the max height till which an element has to be resized.